 Review summary: Canon 1D vs Panasonic FZ1000

-Advantages of the Canon EOS-1D:
+Arguments in favor of the Canon EOS-1D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (16000/sec vs 4000/sec) to freeze action.